openshift/console/frontend/packages/operator-lifecycle-manager/src/components/descriptors/reference/reference.md

 </table>

-### 20. fieldDependency
+#### 20. fieldDependency

 **x-descriptors**

-This descriptor allows you to specify a field as the dependent of a Control Field and shows the field when the current value of the Control Field is equal to the expected value:
+This descriptor allows you to specify a field as the dependent of a Control Field and shows the Dependent Field when the current value of the Control Field is equal to the expected value:
 ```yaml
 'urn:alm:descriptor:com.tectonic.ui:fieldDependency:CONTROL_FIELD_PATH:EXPECTED_VALUE'
 ```

 **Usage**
-1. Add “fieldDependency” to 'x-descriptors' array of the Dependent Field(s).
+1. Add &quot;fieldDependency&quot; to 'x-descriptors' array of the Dependent Field(s).
-2. Replace “CONTROL_FIELD_PATH” with the 'path' property of the Control Field object.
+2. Replace &quot;CONTROL_FIELD_PATH&quot; with the 'path' property of the Control Field object.
-3. Replace “EXPECTED_VALUE” with the actual expected value.
+3. Replace &quot;EXPECTED_VALUE&quot; with the actual expected value.

+**Requirements**
+1. &quot;Field dependency&quot; only exists between sibling fields in CRD's schema.
+2. The Dependent Field will be exposed right after the Control Field on the form (_ignores the rules mentioned in [Ordering of Form Fields](../../descriptors#ordering-of-form-fields)_).
+3. The Dependent Field doesn't have to be a &quot;leaf&quot; in the schema.

 The Dependent Field(s) will be displayed only when the current value of the Control Field is equal to the expected value.